Terms of Service

 • We may retain data as required by law, for legitimate business purposes, and for dispute resolution (see our Privacy Policy for retention periods)

-• Outstanding financial obligations (including negative balances and pending Payouts) survive termination
+• Outstanding financial obligations (including negative balances, pending Payouts, payment reversals, dispute administration fees, processor or network costs, and recovery costs) survive termination

 20.10 Service Provider Information